Laura Fuentes

 I’m so glad this inspired you to think about getting your child get more involved in the kitchen!
 There is not right or wrong way or too much or too little kitchen help.
 You must do what works for your lifestyle.
 I love the ones with quinoa! and great tips on always having cooked meat and eggs in the fridge -a staple at my house as well.

-Patricia Shepard
+73. Patricia Shepard says

 My little one is 3, so helping in the kitchen usually adds to the work.
 Still, I have him help me do things like crack eggs, stand at the stove in his learning tower and add ingredients, and taste things.
 It’s fun!